tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ticket
 : The value of the ticket to be used as the PSK identity.
 The ticket itself is an opaque label.
 It MAY either be a database lookup key or a self-encrypted and self-authenticated value.
-It MUST NOT be unprotected plaintext that can be modified by the recipient or an attacker without being rejected when presented back to the server.
 Section 4 of {{RFC5077}} describes a recommended ticket construction mechanism.

 extensions